abhinav-nath/system-design/README.md

 - **IP Hash** – The IP address of the client is used to determine which server receives the request.

 - **Random with Two Choices** – Picks two servers at random and sends the request to the one that is selected by then applying the Least Connections algorithm.

+### Layer 4 Load Balancing

+Layer 4 load balancing uses information defined at the *transport* layer (Layer 4) to decide how to distribute client requests across a group of servers.

+Generally, this involves the source, destination IP addresses, and ports recorded in the packet header, without considering the contents of the packet.

+Layer 4 load balancers forward network packets to and from the upstream server, performing [Network Address Translation (NAT)](https://www.nginx.com/resources/glossary/layer-4-load-balancing/).

+### Layer 7 Load Balancing

 ## Reverse Proxy